 Implemented by organisations worldwide

 The FORTH method is implemented by organizations all over the world.
-Both in the profit sector, like 3M (USA), Averda (Middle East), Schattdecor (Germany) and Eska (Netherlands) as in the non-profit sector, like UNHCR (Kenia), SENAI/SESI (Brasil) and healthcare organisations (Netherlands), the methodology has generated innovative new products, services and business models.
+Both in the profit sector, like 3M (USA), Huntsman (Europe and APAC), Orange (Europe), NEC (Japan), EDISON (Italy), and BRUIL (Netherlands) as in the non-profit sector, like UNHCR (Kenia), SENAI/SESI (Brasil) and healthcare organisations like Alfred Health (Australia), and GGD (Netherlands).
+The methodology has generated innovative new products, services and business models.
+It is also being used to innovate internal processes and to create a culture for innovation.

 Recent scientific research of the Open University among FORTH users proves that out of 100 ideas, 78 are taken into development and 51 are introduced, compared to 21 in an average stage-gated process.
 The structured methodology doubles your innovation effectiveness, as the start of innovation is so more professional.
 Check out a webinar on the research results.